nsnarender5511/go-opentelemety-implemetation/locust-simulations/README.md

 # Locust Simulations

-This directory contains the Locust load testing simulations for the product service API.
+This directory contains the Locust load testing simulations for the product service API and master-store API.

 ## Overview

+This simulation uses two main user classes:
+1. `SimulationUser` - Contains tasks for testing the product service endpoints
+2. `MasterStoreUser` - Contains tasks for testing the master-store endpoints

-This simulation uses a single, unified `SimulationUser` class that contains all possible tasks.
-The tasks can be configured with maximum execution counts through the Locust class picker UI, giving you fine-grained control over test scenarios.
+Both classes can be configured with maximum execution counts through the Locust class picker UI, giving you fine-grained control over test scenarios.

 ## Features